 Will some areas still be closed?

-There will be lots for you to do, see and discover when we reopen.
+There is lots for you to do, see and discover on your visit.
 However, certain areas of the museum will remain temporarily closed.

 The much-loved Power Hall is being renovated, and improvement works are currently being made to the historic 1830 Station and Warehouse, the world's first passenger railway station and the oldest existing railway goods warehouse respectively.
 These areas will remain closed until works are complete.

 Revolution is core to the stories told at the museum, and prior to our temporary closure, a revolution of its own was in progress in the form of a multi-million-pound restoration project.
 This work has now restarted, meaning a new £5 million Special Exhibition Gallery will open early next year to originate and host some of the world’s best science exhibitions.